 Blessed is the man that heareth me, watching daily at my gates, waiting at the posts of my doors.

-For whoso findeth me findeth life, and shall obtain favour of the LORD.”
+For whoso findeth me findeth life, and shall obtain favor of the LORD.”

 - Proverbs 8:33-35 KJV

-“Good understanding giveth favour: but the way of transgressors is hard.”
+“Good understanding giveth favor: but the way of transgressors is hard.”

 - Proverbs 13:15 KJV